 You can only have one Concentration Spell active at a time per character.
 Casting another will break the effects of the previous one.
 Make sure you check the tooltip of a spell before casting it!

-Early-Game Levelling Progression for BG3 Halsin Build
+Early-Game Levelling 2-4 for your BG3 Halsin Build

 We’ll be starting with the early-game levels, 2-4.
 You’ll probably be long past this point by the time you can recruit Halsin to your party, so assign these levels after doing the Respec, then proceed onto the mid-game levels and so on.